RoberAgro/nurbspy/README.md

 ### NURBS surfaces

 Similarly, `nurbspy` can  be used to create Bézier, B-Spline and NURBS surfaces.
-The type of surface depends on the arguments used to initialize the curve class.
+The type of surface depends on the arguments used to initialize the surface class.
 As an example, the following code snippet can be used to generate a simple Bézier surface of degree 3 in the u-direction and degree 2 in the v-direction:

 ```py
 # Import packages